History of the hamburger: Origins

 Apicius describes a ground meat dish, isicia omentata, which consists of chopped meat wrapped in caul fat and sauteed in a reduction of grape juice.

 Another precursor to the hamburger is steak tartare, a seasoned ground beef patty served raw.
 It is not known when the first restaurant recipe for steak tartare appeared.
 While not providing a clear name, the first description of steak tartare was given by Jules Verne in 1875 in his novel Michael Strogoff.
 There are certain similarities between steak tartare and the German dishes Labskaus and Mett.

 Hamburg steak has been known by the name "Frikadelle" in Germany since (at least) the 17th century.

 The ”Hamburger Rundstück” was popular already in 1869, and is believed to be a precursor to the modern hamburger.

 Other similar raw, chopped meats appeared in the 20th century.
 One of the earliest known references to a "Hamburgh [sic] Sausage" dates to 1763 in Hannah Glasse's Art of Cookery, Made Plain and Easy.
 Hamburgh Sausage is made with minced meat and a variety of spices, including nutmeg, cloves, black pepper, garlic, and salt, and is typically served with toast.
 Other dishes are also made with minced meat, such as meatloaf, the Serbian pljeskavica, the Arab kofta, and meatballs.

 The word sandwich was not recorded until the 18th century.
-Many cultures claim invention of the sandwich, but it was given its name around the year 1765 in honor of the English aristocrat John Montagu, 4th Earl of Sandwich, who preferred to eat sandwiches so he could play cards without soiling his fingers.
+Many cultures claim invention of the sandwich, but it was given its name around the year 1765 in honour of the English aristocrat John Montagu, 4th Earl of Sandwich, who preferred to eat sandwiches for the convenience so he could continue to play cards.
 In 1840, Elizabeth Leslie Cook included a sandwich recipe in her cookbook and it appeared in the local cuisine of the United States.